BrandonFirmstone/portfolio1/README.md

 - Using Google Fonts for the site's Logo.
 Specifically the Grand Hotel font.
 - https://css-tricks.com/snippets/css/scale-on-hover-with-webkit-transition/ helped with animating the text on the index.html page.

+## Content

+Content on the page was written by myself (Brandon) and Siana.
+The privacy policy, temporary image descriptions in the photography page and the text in the about section was my doing.
+Soon, Siana will create her own content to overwrite these (bar the privacy policy).

+## Media

+All media on the page was created by Siana except the following:
+- Photography page gallery has placeholder images as mentioned in the acknowledgements section.
+These are from placeimg.com
+- The site's temporary favicon (an artist's pallet) is from favicon.io
+- Siana created the embedded media.
+She created the YouTube video in the characterdesign.html page and in about.html.
+The Instagram post embedded in about.html is also her creation.